2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Red wooden bridge in Hanoi, Vietnam

 Arrive in Hanoi and check in to your hotel (recommended: Amber Hotel).
 Allow yourself to adjust to the chaotic traffic and constantly honking horns.
 The initial experience can be a bit of sensory overload, so find a café or corner restaurant to soak it all in before setting off on foot to explore.
-(And, be sure to pay attention when crossing the street!)

-Navigate the shop lined lanes of the Old Quarter, go to the temple on the island in the middle of Hoan Kiem Lake, discover the historic French Quarter and visit St. Joseph’s Cathedral.
+Navigate the shop lined lanes of the Old Quarter, go to the island temple in the middle of Hoan Kiem Lake, discover the historic French Quarter and visit St. Joseph’s Cathedral.

 Pro Tip: Use our Hanoi Walking Tours article – and follow walks 1, 2 and 3 for the top places to see on Day 1.

 Weave your way back into the Hanoi Old Quarter.
 For dinner, feast on a famous Hanoi meal of Cha Ca fish or get a bowl of steaming pho from Pho Bat Dan.
-For an after-dinner drink, go to the nearby corner bars at Bat Dan and Phung Hung for a local beer, Bia Hoi, and excellent people watching.
+For an after-dinner drink, go to the nearby corner bars at Bat Dan and Phung Hung for fresh beer, Bia Hoi, and excellent people watching.

 Day 2 – Discover More Hanoi Sights